Sure Dividend

 Source: Investor Presentation

-Coca-Cola dominates sparkling soft drinks, but the company is attempting to maintain and even improve this dominant position with product extensions of existing popular brands, including reduced and zero-sugar versions of brands like Sprite and Fanta.
+Coca-Cola dominates the sparkling soft drinks market, but the company is attempting to maintain and even improve its dominant position with product extensions of existing popular brands, including reduced- and zero-sugar versions of brands like Sprite and Fanta.

-This is a challenging time for Coca-Cola.
-Sales of soda are slowing down in developed markets like the U.S., where soda consumption has steadily declined for years.
+This is a challenging time for The Coca-Cola Company.
+Sales of soda are slowing in developed markets, such as the U.S., where soda consumption has been steadily declining for years.

 Declining soda consumption is a significant challenge for the company.
-While Coca-Cola’s total volumes certainly still rely upon sparkling beverages such as soda, the company has gone to great lengths in recent years to diversify away from its core products, understanding that the long-term growth prospect for sparkling beverages isn’t particularly inspiring.
+While Coca-Cola’s total volumes still rely heavily on sparkling beverages such as soda, the company has gone to great lengths in recent years to diversify away from its core products, recognizing that the long-term growth prospects for sparkling beverages aren’t particularly inspiring.

 Coca-Cola has acquired multiple still beverage brands in recent years to revitalize its future growth.